 The Rise of Oversized and Functional Silhouettes

 Across runway presentations for 2026, oversized bags dominate: bowling bags, barrel shapes, maxi flaps, and structured totes.
-The Gucci Giglio tote has become one of the most visible It bags of 2026, backed by celebrity adoption.
-Prada’s nappa leather pouches and Miu Miu’s buckled bags signal a move toward bags that function as daily-use objects rather than display pieces.
-For the collateral market, this trend favors bags that show graceful aging — soft leathers that develop patina rather than rigid constructions that show wear negatively.
+The Gucci Giglio tote has become one of the most visible styles of 2026, backed by significant celebrity adoption and editorials.
+Prada’s nappa leather pouches and Miu Miu’s buckled bags signal the broader movement toward bags that function as daily-use objects rather than display pieces.

-The “beat-up bag” trend — driven by the Chloé Paddington revival, Balenciaga Le City resurgence, and Jane Birkin’s famously worn-in original Birkin — has reversed the traditional assumption that bags must be pristine to hold value.
-Depop reported a spike of over 1,000% in searches for vintage Paddington bags.
-This trend benefits handbag loan borrowers: bags with honest wear now have a broader collector market than they did even two years ago, which can support stronger loan-to-value ratios on vintage pieces that might previously have been discounted for condition.
+The “beat-up bag” trend — driven by the Chloé Paddington revival, Balenciaga Le City resurgence, and Jane Birkin’s famously worn-in original Birkin — has structurally shifted how condition affects secondary market value.
+Depop reported a spike of over 1,000% in searches for vintage Paddington bags in 2025.
+The trend has now moved upmarket: worn-in Hermès, vintage Chanel with honest patina, and early Louis Vuitton with original hardware are attracting premium bids that would have seemed counterintuitive three years ago.

 What These Trends Mean for Your Handbag’s Collateral Value